-- 48. The SEPP Sub-Plan, the BAS Sub-Plan, BEC Sub-Plan, and the Mancar Sub-Plan each use the UP-84 table and a 6.5% interest rate to convert the SLA that participants earned as a retirement benefit to a JSA or a CLA.
-The CTI Sub-Plan uses the UP-84 table and a 7% interest rate. - 49.
-Using the UP-84 table to calculate actuarially equivalent benefits is unreasonable because it is severely outdated and does not "reflect anticipated events" (i.e. the anticipated mortality rates of participants). - 50.
-The UP-84 table is roughly 35 years out of date, and as such they overstate mortality rates.
-According to the Centers for Disease Control and Prevention, in 1984, a 65-year-old had an average life expectancy of 16.8 years in 1984).
-In 2010, a 65-year-old had a 19.1-year life expectancy, a 13% increase, which would result in an additional 28 months of annuity payments.
-Accordingly, by 2010, the average employee would have expected to receive, and the average employer would have expected to pay, benefits for a substantially longer amount of time than in 1984.
+- 47. A-B uses the UP-84 table and an interest rate of either 6.5% or 7% to convert the SLA that participants earned to a JSA. - 48.
+Using the UP-84 table to calculate actuarially equivalent benefits is unreasonable because it is severely outdated and does not "reflect anticipated events" (i.e. the anticipated mortality rates of participants). - 49.
+The UP-84 table is roughly 45 years out of date (see supra paragraph 5), and as such it overstates mortality rates.
+According to the Centers for Disease Control and Prevention, a 65-year-old had an average life expectancy of 16.1 years in 1975).
+In 2010, a 65-year-old had a 19.1-year life expectancy, an increase of over 18%, which would result in an additional 3 years of annuity payments.
+Accordingly, by 2010, the average employee would have expected to receive, and the average employer would have expected to pay, benefits for a substantially longer amount of time than in 1975. - 50.
+Using the UP-84 table decreases the values of the JSAs relative to the SLA that participants earned, thereby materially reducing the monthly benefits that retirees and beneficiaries receive in comparison to the monthly benefits they would receive if the Plan used updated, reasonable mortality assumptions. - 51.
+Defendant knew or should have known that the UP-84 table was outdated and unreasonable and that using it produced lower monthly benefits for participants and beneficiaries receiving a JSA. - 52.
+Under Generally Accepted Accounting Principles ("GAAP"), mortality assumptions "should represent the 'best estimate' for that assumption as of the current measurement date."
+Importantly, Anheuser-Busch InBev SA/NA, the holding company that owns Defendant and its affiliates, uses up-to-date actuarial assumptions when calculating pension plan costs in its audited financial statements that it prepares with the assistance of an independent auditor.
+It filed audited financial statements prepared in accordance with GAAP with the SEC in on Form 20-f ("20-f") for the year ending December 31, 2014 which provides: